DanJiayi/STAT5243_Project1/README.md

 Name: Jiayi Dan
 UNI: jd4243

-When encountering an OOM issue, you may need to restart the session and rerun specific parts.
-It occasionally occurs during the denoising and marker identification steps, but the process can be completed successfully after restarting.
- (**If you have run scVI, I strongly recommend restarting the session and rerun the code without performing scVI before executing the following steps to avoid potential OOM issue.**)
+I commented out the code related to scVI because it will take hours to run it and may cause OOM issues if you continue running the following cells.
+Therefore, I strongly recommend running the remaining uncommented cells first, then restarting the session, uncommenting, and rerun the code.
+The process can be completed successfully after restarting.